-As motorcycle riders, we all look forward to the long summer rides.
+As motorcycle riders, we all look forward to the long, warm, summer rides.
 Nothing beats the feeling of the sun on your face or the pleasure felt after a long day riding on clean, dry roads.
 Nonetheless, the high reaching temperatures of summer present their own challenges especially since we need to wear our protective motorcycle gear while trying to stay cool.

 Heat stress needs to be avoided to ensure our full attention to the road and to the full operation of our motorcycle.
 But it’s not that easy riding in hot weather for as we motor along, the radiant heat from the sun, elevated air temperatures, and high humidity beats away at us.
 And these combinations can become quite dangerous for us – hindering our body’s ability to dissipate heat.
 And this results in placing demands on our bodily control mechanisms as well as our mental abilities to react.